P-J-FALCONER/battle-for-msu/src/pages/pledge/index.md

 ### Please do not provide credit card info or send checks with this form.
 This is for MSU to validate support.
 ## Pledge FAQ
 ![FAQ](https://battle-for-msu-swim-dive.s3.amazonaws.com/Pledge+Form+FAQ.png)

-###
-Please consider pledging to save our program.
-Anything is appreciated.